 OMNICHANNEL

-Deveaux, Farfetch Store of the Future We believe offline stores will continue to play a critical role in the luxury market the brick-and-mortar experience isn't going away, but it has to be done differently.
-We are working towards building the omni-channel experience of the future where both online and offline shopping is connected on an even deeper level.
+Deveaux, Farfetch Store of the Future We believe offline stores will continue to play a critical role in the luxury market – the brick-and-mortar experience isn't going away, but it has to be done differently.
+We are working towards building the omni-channel experience of the future, where both online and offline shopping is connected on an even deeper level.
 It’s about a seamless merge of a fantastic physical experience with powerful technology focused on enhancing the customer experience.
-For physical stores it’s about ‘future proofing’ themselves from an online perspective and developing innovations in retail technology to augment the experience offline.
+For physical stores, it’s about ‘future proofing’ themselves from an online perspective and developing innovations in retail technology to augment the experience offline.

 Wunder, Wunderwerk

-Omnichannel strategies are important for us: from 2020 we will have a solution for our trade partners that enables them to use our B2C online shop.
+Omnichannel strategies are important for us: from 2020, we will have a solution for our trade partners that enables them to use our B2C online shop.
 Our B2B platform has just been redesigned and is already working very successfully.

 Lanowy, Alberto

-At the beginning of 2017, the Alberto store in Mönchengladbach was the first in Germany permitted to use the revolutionary software “Alexa” on the basis of a preferential agreement with Amazon.
+At the beginning of 2017, the Alberto store in Mönchengladbach was the first concept store in Germany permitted to use the revolutionary software “Alexa” on the basis of a preferential agreement with Amazon.
 With her individualized features and a specially developed Alberto skill, the smart virtual assistant immediately turned out to be a much-used benefit at the POS.

 Ricci, RRD – Roberto Ricci Designs